 Purchase consideration liability consists of the fair value of the purchase consideration not yet finalized in the acquisition of LookingGlass.
-The change in the fair value of the purchase consideration liability is primarily driven by changes in the Company's public trading price.
+The change in the fair value of the purchase consideration liability is primarily driven by changes in the price of the Company's Common Stock.